BrandMeredith/galois-translation-premier-memoire/steps_to_translate.md

 - Convert the PDF to one JPEG per page (ChatGPT o1 doesn't accept PDFs):
   - Ask ChatGPT 4o: "Please convert the attached pdf to a series of jpegs, one for each page."

-- Ask ChatGPT o1 to translate it for you:
+- Ask ChatGPT o1 to translate a page for you:
   - "Please translate the attached page from french into english.
 Please write the translation in a code box in the language of LaTeX."

 - Copy and paste the code into Overleaf: